gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Third hugged her again.
 "Enough o' that!"
 Second snapped.
-At the time Iffy thought the older clone was angry about something she had done.
+At the time Iffy thought the older clone was angry at her for something she had done.
 Years later she realized Second had been angry at the sea for what was about to happen and at herself for not being able to stop it.

-"She's boiling!"
+"She's boilin'!"
 Fourth shouted from the crow's nest.
-"Two hundred meters ahead and ten points off starboard!"
+"Two hundred meters ahead an' ten points off starboard!"

 Third sealed the last flap on the ecosuit.
 "I love you," she said in Iffy's ear.
-"I love you always and forever."
+"I love you always an' forever."

 "I love you too," Iffy replied tearfully.
 She tried to return Third's hug, but the thick insulation in the suit made it hard to bend her arms.

-Second bent over and kissed her on the top of her head.
+Second bent over and kissed them both on the tops of their heads.
-She smelled like engine oil and the soap she used when she shaved her head.
+She smelled like engine oil and the soap she always used when she shaved her head.
 That was what Iffy remembered afterwards—that, and the stench of methane rising out of the sea around them.
 Hundreds of meters below,
-a billion tiny bubbles were bursting out of the clathrate ice where they had been trapped for a million years.

-"She's boiling!"
-Fourth shouted again.
+a million tiny bubbles trapped in ancient clathrate ice were about to burst free.

-The deck pitched sideways as First tried desperately to steer the *Rushin Doll* out of the mass of foam around them.
+The deck pitched sideways as First tried desperately to steer the *Rushin Doll* out of the mass of foam boiling up around them.
+"She's boilin'!
+She's boilin'!"
+Fourth shouted.
 The ship's horn blared one last time.
-Third closed the ecosuit's faceplate and mouthed "I love you" just as the ship staggered and dropped two meters.
+Third closed the ecosuit's faceplate and mouthed "I love you" one last time.

+The ship staggered and dropped two meters.
 Iffy screamed as she tumbled onto the deck.
 Second and Third landed in a tangle beside beside her.
 Ice-cold sea water crashed down on top of them.
 Iffy screamed again as the slosh dragged her and her olders against the taffrail.
 Her olders grabbed for it,
-but the *Rushin Doll* dropped again as the gas rising from the ocean floor churned the water into a froth too thin to keep the ship afloat.
+but the ship dropped again
+as the gas rising from the ocean floor churned the water into a froth too thin to hold the boat afloat.
 The last thing Iffy saw before the water closed over her was Fourth falling from the crow's nest, her arms and legs flailing against the perfect blue sky.